As you learn and use ArcGIS Server, you'll probably reach the point where you want to build or customize your own apps to work with your GIS services.

 When deciding which apps to use for delivering your GIS content, consider your end users' requirements.
 For example, your end users may need to do any or all of the following:

 - Consume your content in a desktop or browser, in a smartphone or tablet, or in all of them.
-The ArcGIS Apps web page provides an extensive list of available apps along with a summary of their capabilities, intended audience, and software and hardware requirements.
+The Apps for Everyone web page provides an extensive list of available apps along with a summary of their capabilities, intended audience, and software and hardware requirements.

 What is your development experience and preference?

 When choosing an appropriate web app, consider your development experience.
-Do you prefer an out-of-the box interface or are you more comfortable building the app on your own with custom code?
+Do you prefer an out-of-the box interface to customize the experience for your end users or are you more comfortable building the app on your own with custom code?

 For more information, see Publish and consume GIS Server services and Publish and consume Web GIS services for details on apps for each deployment scenario along with featured capabilities and skill level requirements.